Inferring Dynamic Physical Properties from Video Foundation Models: Inferring Physical Properties

-\textbf{Preliminary.} The MLLM receives video frames as visual input.
+The MLLM receives video frames as visual input.
 The text prompt includes (1) a brief description of the target property—for example: ``we are studying the viscosity of the liquid, where water is 1.0 and honey is 5000.0.''
 This is followed by (2) a query, such as: ``what is the viscosity value of the liquid in the video?''~(absolute) or ``which video shows a liquid with higher viscosity? please output a decision score between 0 and 1, indicating the likelihood that the first video exhibits a higher property value.''~(relative).
-All the following prompt strategies provide (1) and (2) by default, and we note the differences and extensions.
+All the following prompt strategies provide (1) and (2) by default.